-Undirected graphs represent symmetrical relationships between random variables: the vertices in an undirected graph are typically unordered.
-In many realistic situations the relationships we wish to model are not symmetric: for example, in regression we have a outcome that is modelled as a function of covariates, and implicitly this suggests that the covariates 'come before' the outcome (in a temporal sense or otherwise).
+Undirected graphs represent symmetrical relationships between random variables: the vertices in an undirected graph are not typically ordered.
+However, in many realistic situations the relationships we wish to model are not symmetric: for example, in regression we have a outcome that is modelled as a function of covariates, and implicitly this suggests that the covariates are 'prior' to the outcome (in a temporal sense or otherwise).

-A further limitation of undirected graphs is that they are only able to represent conditional independences; marginal independences arise very naturally.
-For example, suppose that we have independent inputs to a system, and an output that is a (random) function of the inputs.
-An example is given in Figure 6.
+A further limitation of undirected graphs is that they are only able to represent conditional independences; they can only represent marginal independences if the relevant variables are in disconnected components.
+In practice, marginal independences arise very naturally if we have independent inputs to a system, and an output that is a (random) function of the inputs.